Sydney Shoulder Research Institute - Current Fellows

 He returned to Ireland in 2018 to practice as a consultant in University Hospital Waterford and Kilcreene Regional Orthopaedic Hospital, Kilkenny.
 He now has a permanent position in Dublin as a trauma and orthopaedic consultant, with a subspecialty interest in surgery of the upper limb, in the Mater Misericordiae University Hospital and the National Orthopaedic Hospital, Cappagh.

-The travel bug that brought Ruth and I together in Sydney in 2005 needed another adventure and so we set off in June 2016 to join the SSRI fellowship, excited by the opportunity of once again experiencing life in Sydney and the excellent orthopaedic training under Prof Sonnabend and Drs Cass, Young and Hughes.
+The travel bug that brought my wife, Ruth and I together in Sydney in 2005 stuck us again, and so in June 2016 we set off from Dublin with our 3 kids in tow to Australia.
+We were excited by the opportunity of once again experiencing life in Sydney, which most certainly did not disappoint.

 I was also thrilled to be commencing the much coveted SSRI fellowship training under Prof Sonnabend and Drs Cass, Young and Hughes.
 I learned an enormous amount during that year and still find that I revert to my Australian orthopaedic education on an almost daily basis.
 The impact of the SSRI fellowship in my career has been immense.